bniladridas/testapp-sdk/docs/authentication.md

 ### User Storage

-For demonstration purposes, users are stored in memory.
-In production, this should be replaced with a proper database.
+Users are stored in PostgreSQL database with bcrypt-hashed passwords.
+See [Database Documentation](database.md) for details.

 ## API Endpoints